-One of my favorite dessert growing up was habichuelas con dulce.
-Although it almost sounds like a contradiction, this creamy bean dessert is heavenly, and for some it can be an acquired taste.
+One of my favorite desserts growing up was habichuelas con dulce.
+Although it almost sounds like a contradiction, this creamy bean dessert is heavenly, and for some, it can be an acquired taste.
 I think this is the most Dominican recipe you will ever find because I don’t believe ever seeing or hearing of another like it in Latin America or Spain.

 - 1 pound of red kidney beans (you can also use small kidney or pinto beans)